Stress Management: Strategies for Success

 • Take a moment for yourself.

 Job related stress is common.
 How you manage that stress is important.
-Stress management techniques and practices should not be overlooked but rather incorporated into your daily routine to help offset the impact of stress and ultimately, burnout.
+Stress management techniques and practices as well as time management should not be overlooked but rather incorporated into your daily routine to help offset the impact of stress and ultimately, burnout.

 Brown, A. (2019).
 62 stress management techniques, strategies, & activities.
 Retrieved from: https://positivepsychologyprogram.com/stress-management-techniques-tips-burn-out/#references